-As a school, we use the Derbyshire Agreed Syllabus alongside Understanding Christianity to ensure curriculum coverage.
-R&W is taught through play, drama, art, writing, videos, workshops and discussion.
-Lessons provide children with opportunities to ask and answer questions, extend their knowledge and consider their own and others beliefs and practices.
-Where possible, Children are given the opportunity to visit places of worship and take part in multi faith workshops at least bi-annually throughout their time at Scargill.
+RE is a key part of our curriculum and provides children with knowledge and understanding of major world religions.
+The Governors of a Church of England School have a particular responsibility for the provision of R.E.
+As a school, we use the Derbyshire Agreed Syllabus to ensure curriculum coverage.
+RE is taught through play, drama, art, writing, videos, workshops and discussion and provides children with opportunities to ask and answer questions, extend their knowledge and consider their own and others beliefs and practices.
+Children are given the opportunity to visit places of worship and take part in multi faith workshops at least bi-annually throughout their time at Scargill.